bigmstone/scriptkeys/README.md

 A simple mapping from key press to lua script.
 Map a key index to a lua script to automate different tedious tasks.

+# Installation
+This can be built and installed using `cargo build --release` and locating the binary in a proper `bin` folder.
+Proper packaging for this is likely a worthwhile investment in the future, but not currently available.
+The program ships expecting Lua to be linked locally.
+This is because the packaged version of Lua with `rlua` at the time of writing does not properly link the necessary C symbols for C Lua libraries to work properly.
+If you do not need C Libraries then feel free to use the `rlua` packaged Lua for convenience.
+I've chosen not to package it by default this way because I leverage `lua-http` for many of my scripts which requires `LUA_CPATH` libraries and the Lua C symbols.

 # Configuration
 Configuration location follows this logic: file name of either `config.toml` or `scriptkeys.toml` in either the directory `scriptkeys` was started, `~/.config`